unfoldingWord/obs-web/README.md

   To run the unit tests, using karma, run:

 ```
-  $ yarn test
+  $ npm run test
 ```

   Add your tests to the js files in the `test/js/` directory.

 ## Production build and Deployment on Netlify

-  Building for production can be done using the --production=true argument with yarn:
+  Building for production can be done using the --only=prod argument with npm:

 ```
-  $ yarn install --production==true
+  $ npm install --only=prod
 ```

   This will install the minimal number of packages needed for the build:

 ```
-  $ yarn build
+  $ npm run build
 ```

   The `output/` directory has the production files, where `build/index.html` is an example of what can be placed at [https://openbiblestories.org/library](https://openbiblestories.org/library).